DerekStrickland/katakoda/consul-mesh-gateways/step5.md

 To verify the two datacenter are actively working and routing traffic through the mesh gateways you will use two services, `api` and `web`.

-The two services represent a simple two-tier application made of a backend api service and a frontend that communicates with the api service over HTTP and exposes the results in a web ui.
+The two services represent a simple two-tier application made of a backend api service, and a frontend that communicates with the api service over HTTP and exposes the results in a web ui.

 #### Review the backend service configuration